 On December 31, 2012, there were 1,533,995 shares of common stock outstanding, held of record by 45 stockholders.
-Based on such number of shares of common stock outstanding as of December 31, 2012, and assuming (1) the conversion of all outstanding shares of our preferred stock which, at December 31, 2012, will convert into 14,480,088 shares of common stock upon the closing of this offering, (2) the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus, and (3) the issuance by us of 7,320,000 shares of common stock in this offering, there will be 24,410,085 shares of common stock outstanding upon closing of this offering.
+Based on such number of shares of common stock outstanding as of December 31, 2012, and assuming (1) the conversion of all outstanding shares of our preferred stock which, at December 31, 2012, will convert into 14,480,088 shares of common stock upon the closing of this offering, (2) the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus (based on an assumed prospectus date of April 10, 2013), and (3) the issuance by us of 6,100,000 shares of common stock in this offering, there will be 23,190,085 shares of common stock outstanding upon closing of this offering.